Walton water treatment works: Current plant

 The pilot plant was successful and a full scale 200 Ml/day plant was constructed in the late 1990s at the Walton advanced water treatment works using the CoCoDAFF system.
 This comprised two flocculators each providing a nominal 15 minutes of hydraulic flocculation.
 Water is then fed to 12 CoCoDAFF units with a capacity of 10 m/h.
 The filters are dual media units with 600 mm of sand (0.6–1.18 mm) upon 600 mm of (No.2) anthracite.
 The filters are washed with an air/water mixture.
 After treatment in the CoCoDAFF water passes through post-ozone and granular activated carbon (GAC) contactors then through slow sand filters before disinfection where sodium hypochlorite is introduced to contact tanks.
 The water processing stages are summarised in the following table.

 When the feed water quality is good the flocculators are bypassed and the CoCoDAFF units are operated in contact filtration mode.

 After the disinfectant contact tank water is then pumped to the distribution system.
 Walton it is one of five water treatment works that supply the Thames Water Ring Main.

 Other developments

 The reservoirs to the east of the works were abandoned and used for gravel extractions.
 They are now the Molesey Reservoirs Nature Reserve.

-The Eels (England and Wales) Regulations 2009 (No. 3344) aims to protect and conserve the population of eels in the rivers of England and Wales.
+The Eels (England and Wales) Regulations 2009 (SI 2009/3344) aims to protect and conserve the population of eels in the rivers of England and Wales.
 The abstraction point for Walton Advanced Water Treatment Works removed a maximum of 900 Ml/d of water from the Thames.
 Thames Water was required to undertake the Walton Eel Screens Project to prevent eels and elvers being drawn into the abstraction works.
 The screens were installed in 2016–17.

 The former filter beds were decommissioned.
 The site currently has an array of solar panels.